testcontainers/testcontainers-go/docs/modules/cockroachdb.md

 #### Database

-Set the database that is created & dialled with `cockroachdb.WithDatabase`
+Set the database that is created & dialled with `cockroachdb.WithDatabase`.

+#### Password authentication

+Disable insecure mode and connect with password authentication by setting `cockroachdb.WithUser` and `cockroachdb.WithPassword`.

 #### Store size